5 examples of gamification that make Duolingo the best at user retention

 When Duolingo launched in 2011, it had a simple mission: make learning a language simple, fun, and free.
 Duolingo developed an interactive learning platform inspired by proven educational methods, such as the theme-based teaching approach.
 This means that courses are grouped in themes, such as ‘greetings’.
 According to research studies, this method gives a 45% boost to student results.

-Edtech has one of the lowest user retention rates out of all kinds of mobile apps.
+Learning apps have one of the lowest user retention rates out of all kinds of mobile apps.
 Duolingo was no different when it started.
 In 2012, Duolingo’s next-day user retention was just 12%.
 This statistic revealed some clear issues with the onboarding process.
 Especially, the intimidating amount of knowledge that users needed to learn to get ahead.

 Retention curves for android apps